 Why a chip card?

 Much of the world uses chip technology in their credit and debit cards which makes them very secure and difficult for thieves to counterfeit.
 The U.S. will be transitioning to this more secure payment technology over the next few years

 There’s no need to request a new OU Federal Credit Union chip card to replace your current card.
-All cards on your account will automatically be changed to the new chip card at no cost and sent to you in the mail in 2017.
+All cards on your account will automatically be changed to the new chip card at no cost and sent to you in the mail between August, 2017 and March, 2018.
 To ensure delivery, please be sure OU Federal Credit has your most recent address on file.
 You can login to the online banking system and change your address under “Settings.”